tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 .. **TODO** why in this scenario unit disk is the right choice ?

-**V1** In this scenario, the emphasis is on the connectivity of the source and destination hosts,
+.. **V1** In this scenario, the emphasis is on the connectivity of the source and destination hosts,

-**V2** This scenario examines the connectivity of the source and destination hosts,

-i.e. how the moving intermediate hosts can build temporary routes and relay the ping messages.
-In this context, the communication ranges of the hosts is an adequate abstraction of the physical layer communication, thus unit disk analog model is suitable for this purpose.
+This scenario examines the connectivity of the source and destination hosts, i.e. how the moving intermediate hosts can build temporary routes and relay the ping messages.
+In this context, the communication ranges of the hosts is an adequate abstraction of the physical layer communication, thus the unit disk analog model is suitable for this purpose.

 Here is the configuration in omnetpp.ini: